smarter-travel-media/warthog/doc/source/cli.rst

 Location
 ~~~~~~~~

-If the ``--config`` option is not given the the Warthog CLI client, several locations will
+If the ``--config`` option is not given to the Warthog CLI client, several locations will
 be checked for a configuration file to use.
 The logic for deciding which locations to check
 is described below.
 The locations will be checked in order until one that exists is found.